senti-iot/senti-mqtt-client/docs/functions.md

 # Senti-MQTT-Client functions

 ## Todo (tasks):
+- API: Get keepalive, ping and topic info from API
+- API: Get MQTT username + password from API (SSL)
+- API: API to set client in verbose logging mode (on/off)
+- API: Client versioning so dead clients can connect to API and check if they have the latest version.
+If not -> updateclient
+- API: Download/create .env file with secrets
 - Authentication/security of webhook (https://github.com/senti-platform/senti-service-dispatch)
-- Get keepalive, ping and topic info from API
-- Get MQTT username + password from API (SSL)
-- API to set client in verbose logging mode (on/off)
 - MQTT topic to execute CLI commands instantly (return result to REST interface or server topic)
 - Move Slack to dispatcher
 - Winston logger